Hartiel/todos/README.md

 # Laravel Todo API

-API simples de gerenciamento de tarefas desenvolvida com Laravel.
-Esta aplicação foi criada com foco em autenticação via API usando Sanctum, suporte a refresh tokens e totalmente dockerizada para facilitar o setup e deploy.
+A simple task management API built with Laravel.
+This application focuses on API authentication using Sanctum, supports refresh tokens, and is fully dockerized for easy setup and deployment.

 ---

-## 🚀 Funcionalidades
+## 🚀 Features

-- Registro e login de usuários com autenticação via token (Sanctum)
+- User registration and login with token-based authentication (Sanctum)
-- Geração de **access token** e **refresh token**
+- Access token and refresh token generation
-- CRUD completo de tarefas
+- Full task CRUD
-- Validação e tratamento de erros
+ -Validation and error handling
-- Testes automatizados com PHPUnit
+- Automated tests with PHPUnit
-- Docker e Docker Compose para facilitar o ambiente de desenvolvimento
+- Docker and Docker Compose for an easy development environment

 ---